starchevskayamaria17/uncoVir/README.md

 ## 2. Setting the environment

-After downloading the directory, you need to set up a working environment in which all the necessary software packages are installed for the pipeline to work.
+After downloading the directory, you need to set up a working environment in which all the necessary software packages will be installed for the pipeline to work.
 To do this, run:

 ```
 conda env create snakemake.yml